apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 high>>` is a convenient shortcut for writing `low' = low /\ high' = high`.

-It is important to understand that an expression like `returnValue' = -(low + 1)` *does not immediately update* the variable in the left-hand side.
+It is important to understand that an expression like `returnValue' = -(low + 1)` *does not immediately update* the variable on the left-hand side.
 Hence, `returnValue` still refers to the value in the state before evaluation of `Next`, whereas `returnValue'` refers to the value in the state that is computed after evaluation of `Next`.
 You can think of the effect of `x' = e`